RowiDont/Table/README.md

 Once on a restaurant page, the user selects from a number of filters to find an open table.
 Every restaurant has a max number of diners it will accept from Table, so you won't be able to book if the time you chose has too many people booked already.
 To handle this, the user is provided with 5 options within 90 minutes of the provided search time.

 After selecting a reservation option, the user has one more chance to cancel before they submit.
-After submittal, the reservation will be available to view in the users profile page, accessable from the header at the tip of the page.
+After submittal, the reservation will be available to view in the users profile page, accessible from the header at the top of the page.